 Women’s History Month is throughout the month of March.
 It is essential that we as educators, help teach our students the importance of women in our history.
-Teaching each of these influential women and their impact in history will make a lasting impression on your students!
+Teaching each of these influential women and their impact on history will make a lasting impression on your students!
 Women’s History Month activities are one strategy to accomplish students learning.

 Today’s blog post is all about reading resources for Women’s History Month!

-We’re going to look at fantastic read alouds or picture books, some more advanced chapter books for higher readers, online materials to learn, and some resources from TPT you can grab!
+We’re going to look at fantastic read-alouds or picture books, some more advanced chapter books for higher readers, online materials to learn, and some resources from TPT you can grab!

 Read Alouds and Picture Books

 These are great books to either read to your class aloud or put into student reading centers to read on their own or with partners.
-Some are specific to important women in history and areas of studies, while others focus on women in history in general.
+Some are specific to important women in history and areas of study, while others focus on women in history in general.
 The texts below are linked to affiliate books on Amazon!